peterent/weatherdemo-ios/README.md

 - Shows how to request permission to track the device's location.
 - Uses the Core Location to search for places and to reverse geocode locations.
 - Core Data is used to preserve the search history.
-- Uses Alamofire for REST API requests from openweathermap.org
+- Uses URLSession along with Combine to decode the REST API request responses from openweathermap.org
 - Shows how to use the Decodable protocol to handle JSON data.
 - Shows a simple technique to localize strings to support multiple languages.
 - Demonstrates creating custom SwiftUI components.